HARMONY-REN/public/hierarchy.md

 - Promote the group’s projects and identity
 - Maintain social media and public presence
 - Handle financial and legal matters

+## Additional info
+Every member of any department can propose a project, and it shall be scrutinized in the local department with foreign departments.
+Whoever believes the presence of obstructionism, refer to the **Omni Administrator**.